The Truth About Florida Warrants

 If you think you have an outstanding warrant in the state of Florida you need to find out for sure.
 Start by typing your name in the search box above and you're on your way to getting the answer within seconds.
 FloridaWarrant.org's search system is fast, easy, and convenient.
 You can search in the state of Florida and any other U.S. State once you are a member.
 The best part is it's completely discrete.
 All searches are confidential and backed by our satisfaction guarantee.

-Each year the state of Florida issues thousands of outstanding warrants ranging for minor traffic infractions, delinquent child support, DUI's, criminal arrests, distribution of narcotics, assault and battery charges, property crime, sexual assault, homicide and more.
-Florida takes crime very seriously which is shown by the steady decrease of total crimes since 1992.
+The state of Florida issues thousands of outstanding warrants ranging for minor traffic infractions, delinquent child support, DUI's, criminal arrests, distribution of narcotics, assault and battery charges, property crime, sexual assault, homicide and more.
+Over the years this system to apprehend criminals has proven to work which is shown by the steady decrease of total crimes in Florida since 1992.
 Despite the decrease, the crime rate in Florida is still well above the national average.

 Below is some useful information and facts pertaining to types of warrants and what to do once you find you have a warrant in your name.
 Our goal is to help you understand your options and give you the resources to handle the warrant in the correct way.

 A search warrant is issued by a judge when law enforcement can prove they have a valid reason to conduct a search backed by evidence of probable cause.
 A search warrant allows law enforcement to legally search for specific objects, materials or an individual in a specific location at a specified time.
 Because of their exact nature, search warrants must be used within a specific time frame or he warrant will expire and the right to acquire evidence is relinquished or surrendered.
 It's then illegal for law enforcement to search a location without obtaining another search warrant first.